BC-STV: Summary of system mechanics

 Since Confederation with Canada in 1871, British Columbia had a system of primarily single-member electoral districts with some multi-member districts, with each voter casting as many votes as there were open seats on an unranked ballot.
-This mixture of first-past-the-post and block voting was used until 1988, except for during two elections in the 1950s, when BC adopted instant-runoff voting.
-The 17 multi-member ridings were eliminated in 1988, first-past-the-post being used for all seats thereafter.
+This mixture of first-past-the-post and block voting was used until 1988, except for two elections in the 1950s, when BC adopted instant-runoff voting (including the use of instant-runoff voting in multi-member districts by filling each seat in the multi-member district in a separate contest).
+The 17 multi-member districts were eliminated in 1988, with first-past-the-post being used for all seats thereafter.

 Unlike the fully single-member system in place since 1988, STV groups all legislative seats regionally into multiple-member electoral districts.
-This is done so that seats in the region can be allocated in a way that reflects the distribution of votes among the electorate.
-For example, Richmond and Delta's five existing constituencies would be combined into one electoral district that would produce five winners, proportional to the votes in the multi-member district.
-It is very unlikely that all would be from the same party, in contrast to the situation in the 1996 election, when all five of these seats were won by the same political party.
+This is done so that seats in the region can be allocated in a way that reflects the distribution of votes cast by the district voters.
+For example, Richmond and Delta's five constituencies at the time would have been combined into one electoral district that would have produced five winners, proportional to the votes in the multi-member district.
+It is very unlikely that all would have been from the same party, in contrast to the situation in the 1996 election, when one political party captured all five of these seats.

+Ranked votes are an integral part of BC-STV.
+This allows a vote to be transferred to another candidate if the vote is cast for someone who is unelectable and in other cases as well.

+Although each voter has only one vote, if the first choice is un-electable, the vote may be transferred to someone who is electable also preferred by the voter.
+If the first choice marked on the ballot is elected, the winner's surplus votes are determined and part of the surplus vote will be transferred to possibly help elect someone else.
+This fractional transfer is performed as per the weighted inclusive Gregory method (WIGM).